SweetySeelam2/StreamIntel360-AI/README.md

 **© 2025 Sweety Seelam**.
 This work is proprietary and protected by copyright.

 All content, models, code, and visuals are © 2025 Sweety Seelam.
-No part of this project, app, code, or analysis may be copied, reproduced, distributed, or used for any purpose—commercial or otherwise—without explicit written permission from the author.
+No part of this project, app, code, or analysis may be copied, reproduced, distributed, or used for any purpose - commercial or otherwise - without explicit written permission from the author.